tjko/fanpico/README.md

-# Fanpico: Smart PWM Fan Controller
+# Fanpico: Smart PWM (PC) Fan Controller

 Fanpico is a smart PWM (PC) fan controller based around Raspberry Pi Pico (RP2040 MCU).
+Fanpico operates as standalone controller that can be configured and left running.
+It does not require any drivers and doesn't care what OS is being used.

 * Controls up to 8 fans.
 * Connect up to 4 motherboard fan outputs.
 * Connect up to 2 remote temperature probes (plus onboard "ambient" temperature sensor).